-Veterinarian, natural approaches to animal health and prosperity.
+Veterinarian, natural approaches to equine soundness, health, and prosperity.

 Novel Excerpt